BYU-ODH/y-video-back-end/README.md

 The functions in `core.clj` are kept general to all tables.
 The other files in this directory define functions specific to each table using the core functions.
 These are generally either partial functions (i.e. they take a core function and define zero or more of its parameters, thus creating a new function with fewer parameters), or functions which call core functions alongside other logic.

 Core functions are rarely called outside of this directory, but it can (and does, in a few places) happen.

+**Note on resources table:** The `files` table represents literal files on the server's disk.
+The `resources` table represents physical media, such as DVDs.
+While most resources will likely have only 1 file, some may have multiple files ripped from the same source (such as films with multiple language tracks).
+Additionally, resources do not represent online media (such as YouTube videos).
+Online media is represented only in the `contents` table.
+To satisfy the foriegn key `resource_id` for such online media contents, the database is pre-populated with an online resource with id `00000000-0000-0000-0000-000000000000`.
+Thus, any content representing online media is given `00000000-0000-0000-0000-000000000000` as its `resource_id`.

 ### middleware